humancompatible/interconnect/README.md

 # interconnect

-Humancompatible/Interconnect is an open-source toolkit for the modelling, simulations, and theorem proving within ergodicity of multi-agent systems.
+humancompatible.interconnect is an open-source toolkit for the modelling, simulations, and theorem proving within ergodicity of multi-agent systems.

 ## Functionality